BrickMMO/wic/index.markdown

 6. Markdown
 7. PHP

 Data was collected anonymously.
 Any data sets that had less than five entries were removed.
 Remaining data was plotted on a line graph for each student and compared.
-Anonymous attendance was also tracked and compared with attendance fromprevious semesters.
+Anonymous attendance was also tracked and compared with attendance from previous cohorts.

 A few important notes before analyizing the results:

-1. During this semester, students had dedcated courses in C#, CSS, HTML, and JavaScript.
+1. During this semester, students had dedicated courses in C#, CSS, HTML, and JavaScript.
-2. During the Workshops course students received instructions on how to use GitHub and Markdown in the BrickMMO group development environment.
+2. During the ** in Web Development** course students received instructions on how to use GitHub and Markdown in the BrickMMO group development environment.
-3. During the individual and group tasks (weeks 5 to 14), students worked on projetcs using MarkDown, HTML, CSS, JavaScript, and PHP without receiving any typical lectures.
+3. During the individual and group tasks (weeks 5 to 14), students worked on projetcs using MarkDown, HTML, CSS, JavaScript, and PHP without receiving any typical lecture style instruction.
 4. The number of data points for each student will vary based on their attendance and if they completed the skills surveys when provided time.

 ### Results

-Here are a few samples charts and observations:
+Here are a few samples student skill charts and observations:

 #### Student 100001